 Don Blanding’s “My Hawaiian Garden” was where it all began for Tom and Janice, owners and innkeepers of The Old Wailuku Inn at Ulupono.
-For those that are in the know, Don Blanding played a hand in Hawaii’s local cultural history from his first coining of Lei Day to the Aji-no-moto jingle many of us grew up with.
-He was known as the “Father of Lei Day”, a poet, cartoonist and commercial artist are just a few hats he wore through his lifetime.
-Don Blanding was even an E.M.T. back in 1912, saving a little girl named Billie Cassin who would later be known as one of America’s greatest Hollywood icons, Joan Crawford.
-Don Blanding first came to Hawaii in 1915 until enlisting in the U.S. Army.
+Don Blanding played a hand in Hawaii’s cultural history from his first coining of Lei Day to the Aji-no-moto jingle that many locals grew up with.
+He was known as the “Father of Lei Day” and was a poet, cartoonist, and commercial artist.
+Don Blanding was even an E.M.T. back in 1912, saving a little girl named Billie Cassin who would later be known as one of America’s greatest Hollywood icons: Joan Crawford.
+Don Blanding first came to Hawaii in 1915 and enlisted in the U.S. Army.
 He would later return to Honolulu in 1921.

-The poetry of Don Blanding and “My Hawaiian Garden” would be the bases for The Old Wailuku Inn at Ulupono.
-The theme of the Inn is reminiscent of a by-gone era of the 1920’s, where Hawaii was just a quiet string of islands in the middle of the Pacific Ocean waiting to be discovered by the malihini, otherwise known as a foreigner or newcomer.
+The poetry of Don Blanding and “My Hawaiian Garden” are the basis for The Old Wailuku Inn at Ulupono.
+The theme of the inn is reminiscent of the 1920s, a bygone era when Hawaii was just a quiet string of islands in the middle of the Pacific Ocean.
 Tom and Janice envisioned creating “My Hawaiian Garden” for their guests.
-Coming to fruition in 1997, The Old Wailuku Inn at Ulupono opened its doors to its first guests, sharing the sweet fragrance of jasmine, colorful croton hedges and ginger plants of their Hawaiian Garden.
+In 1997, The Old Wailuku Inn at Ulupono opened its doors, sharing the sweet fragrance of jasmine, colorful croton hedges, and ginger plants from the Hawaiian garden.